MarcoliveiraV/marcoliveirav.github.io/about.md

 I'm particularly passionate about web application security and infrastructure.
 Nothing quite matches the thrill of uncovering vulnerabilities and improving security for organizations.

 Outside of work, I enjoy staying active at the gym, spending time with friends and family, and continuously learning about the latest techniques in pentesting.
-This blog is where I share my knowledge and experiences in pentesting and bug bounty hunting, and I hope you find something here to inspire and inform your own journey.
+This blog is where I share my knowledge and experiences in pentesting, write-ups of CTF's, cert reviews, and bug bounty hunting (soon), and I hope you find something here to inspire and inform your own journey.

 ### My certifications